Some clarifications on the rules

 - Yes.
 It does not matter whether the ship comes from the last or the second to last row.

 The rule: In the first turn of each player (and only in the first turn), you cannot make a movement, but you can pass.

 This particular turn is called a positioning turn.

-- Is the positioning turn only for reds?
+- Is the positioning turn only for red?

-- No. It is the same for the first turn of the blues.
+- No. It is the same for the first turn of blue.

 N.B.
+The aim of this rule is to diversify the starting positions before any movement.
 You can play without this rule; by the way, it does not appear in the rules booklet.

-The rule: After 40 consecutive turns without an expulsion (20 for each player), or if the players agree that they will not be able to exile a 111 corvette, the game is stopped and the last player to expel an opposing ship is the winner (or if there were no expulsions, blue wins).
+The rule: After 40 consecutive turns without an expulsion (20 for each player), or if the players agree that none will not be able to exile a 111 corvette, the game is stopped.
+In this case, the last player to expel an opposing ship is the winner, or if there were no expulsions at all, blue wins.

 - Are there any draws in MAD ?